paresmarc/MDEF/docs/Term1/05-Community Engagement.md

 **Design Challenges and Opportunities:**

-Make a similar system as car insurances, so clients pay per month and have a full service for every problematic situation.
-This would
+Create a system similar to car insurance in which clients pay monthly and receive full service for any problematic situation.
+This would help the service have a regular income and have faithful clients.

 ### Reflections